 There is a limited time to file a personal injury claim in Georgia.
 In most cases, the statute of limitations to file a personal injury claim in Georgia is two years from the date of the accident or injury.
 However, there are a number of exceptions.

 The time limit to file a claim can be longer or shorter than the standard two years, based on the age of the injured victim, when the injury is discovered, or if the defendant is a government entity.
 If your claim is filed beyond the deadline, your claim may be denied.
 In order to make sure your claim is filed on time, talk to an experienced Georgia personal injury lawyer as soon as possible.

 Contact Atlanta Personal Injury Lawyer

 At The Kaplan Firm, P.C., our attorney has decades of experience fighting for clients to get the full amount of compensation possible.
 You deserve to have someone on your side, to fight for you and your family.
 We work on a contingency basis and will never collect any fees until our clients get the compensation they deserve.
-Call us at 770-648-4068 or email us today at our Roswell, Georgia location for a free initial consultation.
+Call us at 770-648-4068 or email us today at our Marietta, Georgia location for a free initial consultation.